 A. Clubs determine semester or annual dues based on their constitution, club leadership, and expenses incurred by the club.
 Tulane University also provides financial assistance through funds from Undergraduate Student Government and the Department of Campus Recreation.
 Besides dues and the university allocation, clubs are required to host fundraisers to support their travel and equipment costs.

 Q. Why should I join a club?

 A. Fun.
 Exercise.
 Friends.
 Lasting Memories.
 Leadership Opportunities.
 Learn a new sport.
 Continue playing a sport at a collegiate level.

 Q. Who is eligible to be a member of a Club Sport?

 A. All Tulane students taking at least 6 credit hours are eligible to play club sports.
 Each team may have additional competition guidelines depending on their league affiliation.

 Q. What is the difference between Club Sports and Intramural Sports?

 A. Intramural sports are set leagues where you play games against other Tulane students.
 You can get friends from your hall, residence hall, etc and sign up an intramural team before the deadline.
 Club Sports you can join anytime after paying dues and signing a waiver.
 Club Sports offer opportunities to learn or play the sport through regular practices, and competitive clubs play against other universities for state or national titles.
 Club Sports are a great opportunity to continue playing sports in college even if it is not on a varsity level.

 Q. How do I form a new Club Sport?

-A. This process is currently being updated!
-To start, all Club Sports are student organizations recognized through the Undergraduate Student Government (USG).
+A. All Club Sports are student organizations recognized through the Undergraduate Student Government (USG).
 If you’re interested in forming a new club sport, please contact the Club Sports Office at firstname.lastname@example.org.